The conspiracy of Covid-19 and 5G

 January 2022.
-Centre for Digital Policy member Elizabeth Farries contributed to the publication of this article alongside Eoin Flaherty, Assistant Professor of Sociology in Maynooth University and Tristan Sturm, Associate Professor of Human Geopraphy in Queen’s University Belfast
+Our Centre’s co-director Elizabeth Farries contributed to the publication of this article alongside Eoin Flaherty, Assistant Professor of Sociology in Maynooth University and Tristan Sturm, Associate Professor of Human Geopraphy in Queen’s University Belfast

 In a context of mistrust in public health institutions and practices, anti-COVID/vaccination protests and the storming of Congress have illustrated that conspiracy theories are a real and imminent threat to health and wellbeing, democracy, and public understanding of science.
 One manifestation of this is the suggested correlation of COVID-19 with 5G mobile technology.

 Throughout 2020, this alleged correlation was promoted and distributed widely on social media, often in the form of maps overlaying the distribution of COVID-19 cases with the installation of 5G towers.
 These conspiracy theories are not fringe phenomena, and they form part of a growing repertoire for conspiracist activist groups with capacities for organised violence.

 In this paper, we outline how spatial data have been co-opted, and spatial correlations asserted by conspiracy theorists.
 We consider the basis of their claims of causal association with reference to three key areas of geographical explanation:

 (1) how social properties are constituted and how they exert complex causal forces,